Bezalel and Aholiab now make the garments for the priests who would be ministering in the Holy Place as commanded by the LORD to Moses back in:

 Psalm 35:1 (NKJV) “Plead my cause, O LORD, with those who strive with me; fight against those who fight against me.”

-David the soldier gives God the details on how to fight for him, suggesting shield, buckler, and spear; chase them away Lord, let the angle f the LORD pursue them.
+David the soldier gives God the details on how to fight for him, suggesting shield, buckler, and spear; chase them away Lord, let the angel of the LORD pursue them.

 More than likely this was a Psalm written when David was on the run from Saul.
 David had done nothing wrong – he was innocent.